-The Board will hold a public hearing on November 1, 2011 at 3:00 p.m. in the second floor conference room A of the Cannon Building, 861 Silver Lake Boulevard, Dover, Delaware where members of the public may offer comments on the regulations as republished.
+The Board will hold a public hearing on the proposed amendments to Regulation 14 on July 24, 2012 at 3:00 p.m. in the second floor conference room A of the Cannon Building, 861 Silver Lake Boulevard, Dover, Delaware where members of the public may offer comments on the regulations.
 Anyone wishing to receive a copy of the proposed rules and regulations may obtain a copy from the Delaware Board of Medical Licensure and Discipline, 861 Silver Lake Blvd, Cannon Building, Suite 203, Dover DE 19904.
 Persons wishing to submit written comments may forward the written comments to the Board at the above address.
 The final date to receive written comments will be at the public hearing.